Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### **3.2.2 Cleaning**

-- **Add missing stations:** As the Kaggle dataset on MRT stations was not updated to include the recently opened stations on the Thomson-East Coast line as `new_brown_line`, we manually added these missing stations to the dataset, so the visualisation of the MRT routes and the analysis of the overlap distance between bus routes and MRT lines will be more complete.
+Firstly, we had to add the new Thomson-East Coast Line stations to the dataset from Kaggle.
+As the Kaggle dataset on MRT stations was not updated to include the recently opened stations on the Thomson-East Coast line (`new_brown_line`), we manually added these missing stations to the dataset, so the visualisation of the MRT routes and the analysis of the overlap distance between bus routes and MRT lines will be more complete.

-- **Geospatial Transformation:** We converted the `Bus Stops` and `Bus Routes` datasets into geospatial data frames (`bus_stops_gdf` and `bus_routes_gdf`) using GeoPandas, defining geometries based on longitude and latitude for each stop.
+Secondly, as we were conducting geospatial analysis, we converted the `Bus Stops` and `Bus Routes` datasets into geospatial data frames (`bus_stops_gdf` and `bus_routes_gdf`) using GeoPandas, defining geometries based on longitude and latitude for each stop.
 For MRT station exits, we read in spatial data from the `TrainStationExit` shapefile as `train_station_exits_gdf`, allowing us to map out all station exit points.

-- **Coordinate System Alignment:** To ensure accuracy in distance calculations, we transformed the bus routes and train station geodataframes into a common coordinate reference system (CRS), EPSG:3857, suitable for metric distance calculations.
+Thirdly, to ensure accuracy in distance calculations, we reprojected the bus routes and train station geodataframes into a common coordinate reference system (CRS), EPSG:3857, suitable for metric distance calculations.
 For our visualisation, we utilised the EPSG:4326 CRS instead, which allowed us to accurately plot our bus and MRT routes onto folium maps.

 #### **3.2.3 Features**

 * `bus_route_combined` : We aggregated bus stops into continuous route lines using the `LineString` function.
 We grouped the bus stops based on their `ServiceNo` (bus service number) and `Direction` (route direction) attributes to ensure each route was represented as a single, uninterrupted LineString geometry.

 * `mrt_stations_gdf_3857` : GeoDataFrame containing the locations and attributes of MRT stations transformed to the EPSG:3857 coordinate reference system.
-[KIV]

-* `mrt_stations_3857_2` : We merged the Kaggle dataset with the MRT stations dataset from LTA Datamall, as the Kaggle dataset contained information on the lines that the MRT stations belonged to, and the order of the stations along the line, which we used to supplement the data from LTA Datamall containing the geographic information on the locations of the MRT stations.[KIV]
+* `mrt_stations_3857_2` : We merged the Kaggle dataset with the MRT stations dataset from LTA Datamall, as the Kaggle dataset contained information on the lines that the MRT stations belonged to, and the order of the stations along the line, which we used to supplement the data from LTA Datamall containing the geographic information on the locations of the MRT stations.

 #### **3.2.4 Data Analysis**

-* `nearest_train_stations` **Nearest MRT Station Calculation** :
-For each bus stop, the distance to all MRT station exits was computed using GeoPandas distance calculations.
-By identifying the nearest MRT station for each stop, we captured each bus stop’s proximity to the MRT network, providing insight into potential redundancies between bus and MRT routes.
+For our preliminary data analysis, we wanted to get a sense of which bus stops were close to MRT station exits.
+To do so, we computed the distance from each bus stop to all MRT station exits using GeoPandas distance calculations.
+We then identified which was the nearest MRT station exit to each bus stop and what the distance between them was, in order to capture each bus stop's proximity to the MRT network and provide insight into potential redundancies between bus and MRT routes.
+This calculation was saved in the `nearest_train_stations` dataframe in the `overlap_distance.ipynb` file.

-* `bus_stops_with_mrt` : Bus stops within a 150-meter radius of any MRT station exit were selected, identifying the areas where bus routes closely parallel MRT lines.
-These bus stops were flagged as MRT-proximal, allowing for a refined analysis of routes with the greatest overlap.
+After identifying the closest MRT station exit to each bus stop, we filtered out the bus stops that have a distance above 150 meters to the nearest MRT station exit.
+The remaining bus stops were flagged as MRT-proximal, allowing for a refined analysis of routes with the greatest overlap.
+This analysis was saved in the `bus_stops_with_mrt` dataframe in the `overlap_distance.ipynb` file.

 ### 3.3 Experimental Design